 In this paper, we evaluated how network topology shapes the performance of multipartite GHZ distribution by benchmarking four routing protocols (SPS, SPT, MPS, MPT) on 81 real optical network graphs, demonstrating that protocol performance is heavily dependent on network topology.

 Through $k$-means clustering of topologies using expected waiting times $\mathbb{E}[T]$ of protocols, we identified four interpretable performance classes, which we then correlated to graph-level attributes and metrics.
-This allows identifying the best approach, such as enabling multi-path search or changing the routing strategy (star-based to tree-based), depending on structural properties of networks, including length of critical edges and abundance of alternate paths.
+This allows us to identify the best approach, such as enabling multi-path search or changing the routing strategy (star-based to tree-based), depending on structural properties of networks, including the length of critical edges and the abundance of alternate paths.

-We then connect performance to cost by analysing how multi-path protocols actually use repeaters, by simulating iterative trimming of low-usage repeaters.
+We then connect performance to cost by analysing how multi-path protocols actually use repeaters, simulating iterative trimming of low-usage repeaters.
 Trimming tolerance is also topology-dependent.
 In bottlenecked or smaller graphs (Clusters 1 and 2), trimming quickly disrupts essential structure and is relatively ineffective, whereas in more uniform or well-connected graphs (Clusters 3 and 4), more substantial repeater trimming is possible without severe performance loss.

 Overall, this work establishes a topology-aware perspective on multipartite routing and repeater resource allocation, providing practical guidance for topology-informed protocol selection and infrastructure planning, and ultimately enabling the design of scalable, cost-aware quantum networks in the future.